hortonworks/cloudbreak/secret-rotation/README.md

   - in rollback phase we should remove the new secret (and corresponding user) and use the old one again
   - in finalize phase we should remove the old secret (with corresponding user)
 - the flow engine ensures that we can continue the execution of rotation even if the service has been restarted in the meantime, though we need to ensure that every rotation step execution in every phase (rotate, rollback, finalize) is idempotent and multiple execution of them will give the same result
-- for multi secret rotation the best would be to define different secret types for parent and child
+- for multi secret rotation it is enforced to define different secret types for parent and child

 ## Example
 - Single rotation: CM admin user of a datahub cluster